-COVID-19 has affected the arts and culture sector across the country and had a huge impact on how we celebrated Culture Days in 2020.
-In order to understand this impact in greater depth, we used our annual survey campaign as an opportunity to ask Culture Days attendees, as well as the Canadian general population, how much and in what ways the pandemic has affected their participation in arts and culture.
+The COVID-19 pandemic has affected the arts and culture sector across the country and has had a significant impact on Culture Days since 2020.
+To understand this impact in greater depth, we used our annual survey campaign to ask Culture Days attendees — as well as the general public in Canada — how much and in what ways the pandemic has affected their participation in arts and culture.

-The data presented on this page comes from national surveys conducted in October, 2020, and represent a very particular and unique moment in time.
+The data presented on this page are national surveys conducted in October 2020, 2021 and 2022.

 While participation has been affected by the COVID-19 pandemic, access to arts and culture indoors, outdoors, and online has also provided much-needed support for many.
 Results from our survey indicate that arts and culture has had a positive impact on both physical and mental well-being and that people in Canada are using arts and culture to explore, process, connect, and communicate during these uncertain times.

-A large portion of arts and culture events moved online in 2020, where they were accessed virtually as restrictions were placed on in-person gatherings.
+A large portion of arts and culture events moved online in 2020 and 2021, where they were accessed virtually as restrictions were placed on in-person gatherings.
 This was a big change, but one that was well received by a majority of Culture Days attendees.
-Online or digital programs played a pivotal part in the 2020 Culture Days celebrations, allowing for fun and safe arts and culture engagement, while also opening up activities to larger audiences from across the country.
+Digital programs played a pivotal role in the Culture Days celebrations, allowing for fun and safe arts and culture engagement, while also opening up activities to larger audiences from across the country.